-3. Observance of Religious Holy Days: Students are allowed to miss class and other required activities including examinations, for the observance of a religious holy day, including travel for that purpose.
-Students remain responsible for all work.

-4. Visitors in the Classroom: Only registered students may attend class.
+- 3. Observance of Religious Holy Days: Students are allowed to miss class and other required activities including examinations, for the observance of a religious holy day, including travel for that purpose.
+Students remain responsible for all work. - 4.
+Visitors in the Classroom: Only registered students may attend class.
 Exceptions can be made on a case- by-case basis by the professor.
 In all cases, visitors must not present a disruption to the class by their attendance.
-Students wishing to audit a class must apply to do so through the Registrar's Office.

-5. Classroom Decorum [Classroom Rules of Conduct]: Students are expected to assist in maintaining a classroom environment that is conducive to learning.
+Students wishing to audit a class must apply to do so through the Registrar's Office. - 5.
+Classroom Decorum [Classroom Rules of Conduct]: Students are expected to assist in maintaining a classroom environment that is conducive to learning.
 Students are to treat faculty and students with respect.
 Students are to turn off all cell phones while in the classroom.
 Under no circumstances are cell phones or any electronic devices to be used or seen during times of examination.
 Also see earlier statement on cell phones.

-MCM 4390, Spring 2013: Outline: Public Relations Written Campaign Report to Client, (see below for breakdown).
-Your Final Oral Presentation is worth 150 points.
-For both the written and the oral presentations.
+MCOM 4390, Spring 2018: Outline: Public Relations Written Campaign Report to Client, (see below for breakdown).
+Your Final Oral Presentation combined with written campaign document is worth 40% of your course grade.